MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-customize.md

 With custom controls, you can add rich functionality to a work item form.
 A custom control is an extension that's been added to the [Marketplace Extensions for Azure DevOps](https://marketplace.visualstudio.com/).

-One example of a custom control is the [WSJF control](#wsjf) described earlier in this article.
 You can add controls from the Marketplace or create your own.

 - [WorkBoard OKRs](https://marketplace.visualstudio.com/items?itemName=wobo-okrs.workboard-ado-extension) Integrates WorkBoard helps organizations align, localize and measure Objectives and Key Results (OKRs) across the business.
 With this integration, teams can view and update their OKRs from within Azure DevOps.